gSchool/ada-2-ruby-on-rails/intro-to-rails/erb-and-layout.md

 ##### !question

-How does a rails view get data from the controller?
+How does a Rails view get data from the controller?

 ##### !end-question